-Section 3(1) provides that all projects within a 'planning area' will require to be registered with the Authority.
+Section 3(1) provides that all projects within a 'planning area' will require to be registered with the Regulatory Authority.
 'Planning Area' has been defined under section 2(zh).

-However, section 3(1) second proviso gives powers to the Authority 'in the interest of allottees' to order / direct the promoter to register projects beyond the planning area, which has the requisite permission of the local authority.
+However, second proviso of section 3(1) provides that, with the requisite permission of the local authority, the Real Estate Regulatory Authority may order / direct the promoter to register projects beyond the planning area, in the interest of allottees.